usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 - Attribute values and attribute claims: information about the subscriber
 - Attribute metadata: Additional information about one or more subscriber attributes, such as that described in [[NISTIR 8112]](#nistir8112)

-Assertions SHOULD specify the AAL (when an authentication event is being asserted) and/or IAL (when identity proofed attributes or claims based thereon are being asserted) associated with the authentication or attributes/claims.
+Assertions SHOULD specify the AAL when an authentication event is being asserted and IAL when identity proofed attributes or claims based thereon are being asserted.
 The IAL and AAL MAY be specified in an alternate form, such as a composite level of assurance.
 If not specified, the RP SHALL NOT assign any specific IAL or AAL to the assertion.

+>**MG: Can we get away with leaving out the composite AAL?
+If it's normative that agencies use AAL and IAL, perhaps we could have that they MAY additionally specify a composite?**

 Assertions MAY include additional attributes.
 Refer to [Section 6](#sec6) for privacy requirements on presenting attributes in assertions.
 The RP MAY fetch additional identity attributes from the IdP in one or more separate transactions using an authorization credential issued alongside the original assertion.
 The ability to successfully fetch such additional attributes SHALL NOT be treated as equivalent to processing of the assertion.